-Abbreviation for "Peptide Nucleic Acid - Fluorescence In Situ Hybridization".
-A peptide is an organic chemical compound resulting from a combination of several amino acids arranged in a defined order (sequence).
-It is a method by which certain DNA and RNA sequences can be localised in tissues, cells, cell nuclei and chromosomes in minute amounts.
-An artificially produced probe made of a nucleic acid is used to "hybridize" the nucleic acid to be detected, i.e. it binds and makes it visible.
-The term "in situ" refers to the fact that the detection is carried out directly in the respective structure and not biochemically in the test tube.
+Abbreviation for "Peptide Nucleic Acid - Fluorescence In Situ Hybridisation".
+A peptide is an organic chemical compound resulting from the linkage of several amino acids arranged in a defined order (sequence).
+It is a medical-diagnostic analytical method with which certain DNA and RNA sequences can be localised in tissues, cells, cell nuclei and chromosomes in minute quantities.
+An artificially produced probe made of a nucleic acid is used, which "hybridises" the nucleic acid to be detected, i.e. binds it and makes it visible.
+The term "in situ" refers to the fact that the detection is carried out directly in the respective structure and not, for example, biochemically in a test tube.
 The PNA probes used are marked with a fluorescent dye.
-The method is mainly used in medicine to identify pathogens in human blood.
+The PNA-FISH method is mainly used in medicine to detect and identify pathogens in human blood.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark